bbangert/beaker/beaker/docs/sessions.rst

 Sessions have several special attributes that can be used as needed by an application.

-* id - Unique 40 char SHA-generated session ID
+* id - Unique 40 char SHA-generated session ID (by default this is uuid4).
 * last_accessed - The last time the session was accessed before the current access, if save_accessed_time is true; the last time it was modified if false;
   will be None if the session was just made